Islandora-Collaboration-Group/ISLE/docs/install/install-production-new.md

   1. ISLE project config - e.g. `yourprojectnamehere-isle`
   2. Drupal / Islandora site code - e.g. `yourprojectnamehere-islandora`

-* You have already have the appropriate A record entered into your institutions DNS system and can resolve the Staging domain (https://yourprojectnamehere-staging.institution.edu) using a tool like https://www.whatsmydns.net/
+* You have already have the appropriate A record entered into your institutions DNS system and can resolve the Production domain (https://yourprojectnamehere.institution.edu) using a tool like https://www.whatsmydns.net/

-* You have reviewed the [ISLE Installation: Environments](../install/install-environments.md) for more information about suggested `Staging` values.
+* You have reviewed the [ISLE Installation: Environments](../install/install-environments.md) for more information about suggested `Production` values.

-* You are familiar with using tools like `scp, cp or rsync` to move configurations, files and data from your local to the remote `Staging` server.
+* You are familiar with using tools like `scp, cp or rsync` to move configurations, files and data from your local to the remote `Production` server.

 ---

 ## Index of Instructions

-This process will differ slightly from previous builds in that there is work to be done on the local to then be pushed to the `Staging` ISLE Host server with additional followup work to be performed on the remote `Staging` ISLE Host server.
+This process will differ slightly from previous builds in that there is work to be done on the local to then be pushed to the `Production` ISLE Host server with additional followup work to be performed on the remote `Production` ISLE Host server.

-The instructions that follow below will have either a `On Local` or a `On Remote Staging` pre-fix to indicate where the work and focus should be.
-In essence, the git workflow established during the local build process will be extended for deploying on `Staging` and for future ISLE updates and upgrades.
+The instructions that follow below will have either a `On Local` or a `On Remote Production` pre-fix to indicate where the work and focus should be.
+In essence, the git workflow established during the local build process will be extended for deploying on `Production` and for future ISLE updates and upgrades.

-* **Steps 1 - 6** - `On Local - Configure the ISLE Staging environment profile for deploy to Remote`
+* **Steps 1 - 6** - `On Local - Configure the ISLE Production environment profile for deploy to Remote`
   * Step 1: On Local - Export the Local MySQL database
     * Local Drupal site database export process
   * Step 2: On Local - Shutdown any local containers & review local code
-  * Step 3: On Local - Create new users and passwords by editing `staging.env`
+  * Step 3: On Local - Create new users and passwords by editing `production.env`
-  * Step 4: On Local - Review and edit docker-compose.staging.yml
+  * Step 4: On Local - Review and edit docker-compose.production.yml
-  * Step 4A: On Local - (Optional) changes for  docker-compose.staging.yml
+  * Step 4A: On Local - (Optional) changes for docker-compose.production.yml
-  * Step 5: On Local Staging - If using Commercial SSLs
+  * Step 5: On Local Production - If using Commercial SSLs
   * Step 6: On Local - Commit ISLE code to git repository

-* **Steps 7 - 17**   - `On Remote Staging - Configure the ISLE Staging environment profile for launch and usage`
+* **Steps 7 - 17**   - `On Remote Production - Configure the ISLE Production environment profile for launch and usage`
-  * Step 7: On Remote Staging - Git clone the ISLE repository to the remote Staging ISLE host server
+  * Step 7: On Remote Production - Git clone the ISLE repository to the remote Production ISLE host server
-  * Step 8: On Remote Staging - Create the appropriate local data paths for Apache, Fedora and log data
+  * Step 8: On Remote Production - Create the appropriate local data paths for Apache, Fedora and log data
-  * Step 9: On Remote Staging - Clone your Islandora code
+  * Step 9: On Remote Production - Clone your Islandora code
-  * Step 10: On Remote Staging - Copy over the Local Drupal files directory
+  * Step 10: On Remote Production - Copy over the Local Drupal files directory
-  * Step 11: On Remote Staging - If using Let's Encrypt
+  * Step 11: On Remote Production - If using Let's Encrypt
-  * Step 12: On Remote Staging - Edit the .env file to change to the Staging environment
+  * Step 12: On Remote Production - Edit the .env file to change to the Production environment
-  * Step 13: On Remote Staging - Download the ISLE images
+  * Step 13: On Remote Production - Download the ISLE images
-  * Step 14: On Remote Staging - Start Containers
+  * Step 14: On Remote Production - Start Containers
-  * Step 15: On Remote Staging - Import the Local MySQL Drupal database
+  * Step 15: On Remote Production - Import the Local MySQL Drupal database
-  * Step 16: On Remote Staging - Run the fix-permissions.sh script
+  * Step 16: On Remote Production - Run the fix-permissions.sh script
-  * Step 17: On Remote Staging - Review and test the Drupal Staging site
+  * Step 17: On Remote Production - Review and test the Drupal Production site

 ---

-## On Local - Configure the ISLE Staging environment profile for deploy to Remote
+## On Local - Configure the ISLE Production environment profile for deploy to Remote

 ### Step 1: On Local - Export the Local MySQL database